Soda can packaging comes in some very weird and wonderful designs.

-What’s most interesting about this packaging design is the logo, as for each flavour, whether you’re eager for elderflower or a lover of lemon, the cans’ design changes slightly.
+What’s most interesting about this packaging design is the unique set of logos, as for each flavour, whether you’re eager for elderflower or a lover of lemon, the cans’ design changes slightly.
 The ‘D’ is cleverly created by one long arm with two hands crushing up the ingredients to match the flavour.

 This is a great logo design and also pushes the ethics of the brand which are focused on the use of all natural ingredients.
 This is echoed on their website which states, ‘real fruit, nothing weird’.

 With flavours such as cherryade, ginger beer, and fizzy rhubarb, there is something for everyone without that pesky added sugar.

 Credit to Forbes